Aser97/Aser97/README.md

 ### 🔬 Research

 **[Impact of Class Imbalance on Gradient Descent Dynamics and Generalization (submission soon)](https://github.com/Aser97/Class-Imbalance-And-Gradient-Descent-Dynamics)**
 We provide a mathematical analysis showing how class imbalance affects the generalization of a gradient-descent–trained softmax classifier.
-By explicitly characterizing the evolution of the logits under gradient descent, we prove that the minority class converges at a rate proportional to its data fraction $\varepsilon$, leading to slower reduction of its training loss and consequently to degraded balanced generalization.
+By explicitly characterizing the evolution of the logits under gradient descent, we prove that the each class converges at a rate proportional to $\frac{1}{\varepsilon h T}$ with $\varepsilon $ the class proportion in the dataset, $h$ the learning rate and $T$ the training steps.
+This theoretical predictions are confirmed by rigourous experiments in real-scenario settings.
+This article formalizes, in closed form, the empirical observation that imbalance implicitly biases optimization dynamics toward the majority class.

 **[Visual-TableQA: Open-Domain Benchmark for Reasoning over Table Images (NeurIPS 2025 Workshop)](https://arxiv.org/pdf/2509.07966)**
 Visual reasoning over structured tabular data remains one of the hardest challenges for VLMs.